grafalex82/ut88/README.md

 Special notes about this CP/M version (and particularly BIOS implementation):
 - Surprisingly, the BIOS exposes 4 disk drives, all pointing to the same data memory.
 - Although 36k are allocated for the RAM disk, the disk descriptor exposes only 35k drive
-- There is no special addon that supports ANSI escape sequences
+- There is no special addon that supports ANSI escape sequences (fortunately the system itself does not use this feature)
 - 0 tracks are reserved on the disk for the system.
 Cold boot process does not copy system to the disk
 - There is no warm boot supported.
 Instead, MonitorF will take operation during reboot.